Hydroponic Water Chiller Size Calculator

 • ΔT = 85 − 68 = 17°F

 Always round up to the next available chiller size.
 An oversized chiller cycles less frequently and lasts longer.
-An undersized chiller runs continuously and still cannot reach the target temperature.
+An undersized one runs continuously and still never reaches the target.

 Energy Cost